 While their initial 2009 meeting demanded a coaxing shove and a heartbeat verging on heart attack, Carol-Anne has surpassed the standard barrier between fan and fan-ee.

 She calls him Gareth, he calls her Ol’ Woman.
-When she dressed up as him for Comic Con, she sported his very own shirt and trousers.
+When she dressed up as him for Comic Con in 2011, she sported his very own shirt and trousers.
 Once she convinced his heavy metal rock band, Blue Gillespie, to play in a cramped pub in her hometown, Ash, Surrey, where she bobbed her violet-streaked pixie cut so fervidly, she felt sore for days.

 “I followed that band for months.
 I followed them to Cardiff,” she says.

 Carol-Anne knows his wife, she’s played with his kids.
-At his plays, Gareth introduces Carol-Anne as a friend of the family.
-He owns a copy of Carol-Anne’s first fanfiction, and she adopted one of his cat’s kittens — which she named Max, not Ianto.
+At his plays, Gareth introduces her as a friend of the family.
+He owns a copy of her first fanfiction, and she adopted one of his cat’s kittens — which she named Max, not Ianto.

-On the surface, Carol-Anne comes off as just another fan, albeit a slightly more infatuated one and, in spurts, even exuding doting grandmother vibes as she skims through her phone’s trove of Gareth photos with deft memory.
+On the surface, Carol-Anne comes off as just another fan, albeit a slightly more infatuated one and, in spurts, even exuding a doting grandmother aura as she skims through her phone’s trove of Gareth photos with deft memory.

-“See how he’s wearing shorts?” she asks as she stops on a photo from the Shrine’s 10th anniversary last summer.
+“See how he’s wearing shorts?”
+She stops on a photo from the Shrine’s 10th anniversary last summer.
 “He cycled two and a half hours to get here.
 And there’s his beard.
 I quite liked him with his beard.”

-Yet beneath that adulated veneer, Carol-Anne pushes much deeper than sepulchred phone photos.
+Yet beneath that adulating veneer, Carol-Anne pushes much deeper than sepulchred phone photos.

 Four days before he died, Carol-Anne didn’t know what Torchwood was.
-Her mother’s passing led her to move in with her brother, where he unexpectedly declared they’d watch the five-day marathon of season three.
+Her mother’s passing led her to move in with her brother, where the sibling unexpectedly declared they’d watch the five-day marathon of season three.
 In three days, Carol-Anne fell in love.
 In four, her heart snapped.

 She wouldn’t return to Cardiff for five years, happening to follow Blue Gillespie.
 By then, the shrine had waned into disarray: rain-smeared poems, sun-faded photos, tattered signs from errant stag-dos, all culminating in a maroon thong and a pair of yellowed pants flapping in the breeze like derelict battle flags.